AdobeDocs/analytics-platform.en/help/report-builder/select-date-range.md

 1. Enter a custom expression.

- For a sample list of custom expressions, see [link to expression list tables]()
+ For a sample list of custom expressions, see [Date expressions](url).

 1. Use the date preview to verify the resulting date range is the desired range.